Water Softener Installation in Clearwater, FL

-Clearwater residents face a double challenge: extremely hard water combined with chloramine treatment that is tougher on plumbing than standard chlorine.
-If you are dealing with scale buildup on fixtures, dry skin, or a chemical taste in your tap water, a water softener addresses the hardness while a carbon pre-filter handles the chloramines.
-Pure Viva installs NSF-certified systems throughout Clearwater with a 10-year warranty.
+Clearwater homes face a double challenge: extremely hard water (17-22 gpg) combined with chloramine treatment that is tougher on plumbing than standard chlorine.
+If you are dealing with scale buildup on fixtures, dry skin, or a chemical taste in your tap water, professional water softener installation in Clearwater is the durable fix.
+Pure Viva installs NSF-certified systems throughout Clearwater with a 10-year warranty, paired with a catalytic carbon pre-filter to handle the chloramines.

 We serve all Clearwater neighborhoods including Clearwater Beach, Countryside, Safety Harbor, Dunedin, and North Clearwater.
 Every installation begins with a free in-home water quality test so we can match the system to your specific water conditions.